Hard-line Republicans won't back Scalise for speaker and frustration grows as the House sits idle

 “We need to come together and support Steve,” Jordan told reporters before the closed session.

-It was the most vocal endorsement yet from Jordan who had earlier offered to give his rival a nominating speech on the floor, and privately was telling lawmakers he would vote Scalise is encouraging his colleagues to do the same.
+It was the most vocal endorsement yet from Jordan, who had earlier offered to give his rival a nominating speech on the floor, and privately was telling lawmakers he would vote for Scalise and is encouraging his colleagues to do the same.

 But it was not enough to sway the holdouts.